andreasvc/disco-dop/docs/fileformats.rst

 ^^^^^^^^^^^
 A corpus format for discontinuous trees in bracket notation, where the leaves are prefixed with indices indicating word order.
+Each leaf must have at least one index; the indices form an unbroken range starting from 0, with each index occurring exactly once.

 For example::